khanguslee/crypto-bro/README.md

 A chrome extension to check the prices of cryptocurrency on [Coin Market Cap](https://coinmarketcap.com/).
 This extension aims to allow you to check on your cryptocurrency portfolio discretely at work.

+Let me know if you would like to be a tester for this chrome extension.

-*Note: This application is still under development so it has not been released on the chrome app store yet.*
+*Note: This application is still under development*

 ## Features
 - Display prices of various crypto-currencies